 Many employee resource groups maintain two membership lists; one that may be shared with HR and other management, and another that is maintained as confidential (information is only BCC’d by e-mail to these members).
 Membership numbers are reported in total, and meetings may operate with an agreement of confidentiality.

-Make sure your ERG includes non-LGBT members in its activities and programming - including allies will help solidify the ERG and bolster its mission of promoting fair workplace policies and practices.
+Make sure your ERG includes non-LGBTQ members in its activities and programming - including allies will help solidify the ERG and bolster its mission of promoting fair workplace policies and practices.
 Many employers report great participation and interest from their overall employee base when different ERGs collaborate on programming and events, such as inviting speakers who can speak to more than one issue (for example, a transgender person of color who can speak to their struggles in the workplace from both gender perspectives).